 Our Insurance Companies

-This year, small businesses in Nevada can choose between seven insurance companies.
+This year, health insurance small business options include seven insurance companies.
 Three of these options are national companies: Aetna, Anthem and United Healthcare.
 The remaining four are local companies: Health Plan of Nevada, Hometown Health, Prominence and Sierra Health and Life.
-When looking to purchase health insurance in northern Nevada, look at how providers connect with hospital groups to find the coverage that’s right for your business.
+When looking to purchase a health insurance Nevada plan, look at how providers connect with hospital groups to find the coverage that’s right for your business.

 Consequences of Choosing a National Carrier